Captain-Rohith/Linux-Loginware/README.md

 ### 6. Booting the Device

-Insert the SD card or connect your target system to your host machine, power it on, and your custom Buildroot-based OS should boot.
+Insert the SD card to target hardware (raspberrypi 4), power it on, and your custom Buildroot-based OS should boot.

 ### 7. Customizing Boot Scripts and Services